 Modern hybrids are equipped with a regenerative braking feature.
 Because of this feature, a hybrid’s brakes experience less friction and heat, which are the primary contributors to brake pad wear.
 If you find yourself in stop-and-go traffic on a consistent basis, this feature is an incredible benefit for you.

 An electronic engine experiences less wear and tear than a fuel engine.
 For a hybrid driver, it means there is less chance of engine failure and extended time between necessary oil changes.
 Depending on your driving style and driving frequencies, you could go between 5,000 to 10,000 miles between oil changes.
 Along with the monetary savings, it's just nice not to have to schedule oil changes as often.
 If you really miss this opportunity to see your favorite mechanic, you're always welcome to stop by the shop just to say hi!

-For the majority of components included in a hybrid, they are not designed for ongoing maintenance.
 The majority of hybrids include warranties that cover the hybrid system from anywhere between 8 to 10 years.
+The specifics that your warranty covers is entirely dependant on the manufacturer, but you can typically expect your warranty to cover hybrid-related components in addition to the traditional coverage types (basic, powertrain, and so forth).
 The only engine component that is not subject to this is the battery, which will need to be replaced after a specific number of charges.

 Maintenance for a hybrid is very different from a fuel car, so working with an experienced hybrid repair company is critical.
 If you are in need of maintenance for your hybrid, contact Naylor’s Auto Repair today!